broadinstitute/carmen-analysis/README.md

 3. Clone the repository.
 From your terminal, type ``git clone https://github.com/broadinstitute/carmen-analysis``

-## Content Description of Cloned Directory:
+## Content Description of Cloned Directory
 The cloned directory should contain ALL of the following python scripts for your analysis to be successfully completed:
 * ``carmen_analysis.py``
 * ``matcher.py``